 - spreadsheet/table data (Excel, Access)

 GPS (Global Positioning Systems) Mapping is accomplished by using a survey-grade GPS RTK system.
-Under the proper conditions this system has accuracy of a centimeter.
-We use it to obtain geospatial data on utility systems and transportation infrastructure.
+Under ideal conditions this system has accuracy of up to a centimeter.
+We use it to obtain geospatial data primarily for mapping utility systems and transportation infrastructure.